gempesaw/writing/published/webdriver-ajax.md

-# Waiting for a page to load in Selenium::Remote::Driver
+# Waiting for a page to load in Selenium::Remote::Driver with Selenium::Waiter

 One of the first problems we come up against when trying to use Webdriver to automate a web application is handling the asynchronicity